iliesarpe/ALDENTE/README.md

 apptainer run-help --app densemotifs ALDENTE.sif
 ```

+If you are not practical with Apptainer, you can check [this very simple guide](https://www.dei.unipd.it/~ceccarello/posts/apptainer-devenv/) provided by Prof. Matteo Ceccarello.

 ## Notes

-The code was tested on ubuntu versions of Ubuntu with OS > 18.04
+The code was tested on versions of Ubuntu with OS > 18.04
 If you experience problems with the JSON library, you can try to install it system-wide by following the guide:https://github.com/nlohmann/json
+No issues should occur when building the image trough Apptainer